ckan/ckan/doc/theming/javascript.rst

 CKAN provides a number of custom jQuery plugins for JavaScript modules to use by default, see :doc:`jquery-plugins`.
-Extensions can also add their own jQuery plugins, and the plugins will then be available to all JavaScript code via the :js:data:`this.sandbox.jQuery` object.
+Extensions can also add their own jQuery plugins, and the plugins will then be available to all JavaScript code via the :js:data:`this.$` object.

 .. seealso::